 What can I do to minimise travel disruptions?

-While it’s frustrating, you should always remain patient and show respect for the officers who are attempting to maintain travel operations.
-Here are some tips to help make life easier:
+- While it’s frustrating, you should always remain patient and show respect for the officers who are attempting to maintain travel operations.

 - Allow more time to arrive if you know there are strikes occurring that may cause delays, but not prevent you from travelling.